vk-cs/terraform-provider-vkcs/docs/resources/vkcs_compute_instance.md

 terraform import vkcs_compute_instance.basic_instance <instance_id>
 ```

-### Importing an instance with multiple emphemeral disks

-The importer cannot read the emphemeral disk configuration
-of an instance, so just specify image_id as in the configuration
-of the basic instance example.

 ### Importing instance with multiple network interfaces.

-Nova returns the network interfaces grouped by network, thus not in creation
+Compute returns the network interfaces grouped by network, thus not in creation
 order.
 That means that if you have multiple network interfaces you must take
 care of the order of networks in your configuration.